 “GRRRR!” said the rat, really quite angrily.
 “You’ve well and truly let us down.
-You might be Speedy by name, but your dead lazy by nature.
+You might be Speedy by name, but you’re dead lazy by nature.
 Beaten by a 100 year old slow-coach.
 It’s disgusting, truly disgusting.”

 Only the old fox had a sly grin on his face.

 “Thank you hare,” he said.
 “You’ve proved me right, as I usually am.
 The tortoise plodded in home just over an hour ago.
 It only goes to show that slow and steady always wins the race.”

 So now you know all about the one and only time that I came less than first in a race.
 Of course you shouldn’t go supposing that the tortoise is faster than me.
 It was just a one-off kind of disaster.
 I mean, oversleeping like that?
 It could have happened to anyone.
 I’m still the fastest creature on the farm – and don’t let anyone tell you different.

 Well I must dash.
 No time to hang around chatting like this.
 Catch you later!